JustinoM/WAVEWATCH-III/README.md

 ftp://ftp.ifremer.fr/ifremer/ww3/COURS/WAVE_DATA/BATHY

-General scheme of execution of this tools:
+General scheme of execution of these tools:
 ![Image](ww3-tools.png)

-An additional tool named oasisCalm.py has added to create restart calm conditions for OASIS coupler.
+An additional tool, named oasisCalm.py, has been added to create a restart calm conditions file for the OASIS coupler.
+The OASIS_SCRIPTS folder contains files that should be copied to the "croco/SCRIPTS/SCRIPTS_COUPLING/SCRIPTS_TOOLBOX/OASIS_SCRIPTS" folder that comes with the CROCO distribution